 via Planq Studio

-Hide the messy, overflowing piles of dirty laundry no one wants to see.
+Adapt a drawer to hide the messy, overflowing piles of dirty laundry no one wants to see.
+Laundry baskets are a real problem in my home when they’re full and even when they’re empty (which sadly isn’t very often).
 This clever way to stash your laundry baskets keeps them easily accessible while also wonderfully hidden.

 via Meg and the Martin Men

 Speaking of tidying up the kitchen, don’t you hate those paper towel holders that take up valuable counter space?
-This wood paper towel dispenser (affiliate) hides them and provides a little shelf space for other knick-knacks.
+This wood paper towel dispenser (affiliate) not only hides them away but also provides a little extra shelf space for other knick-knacks.

-Under the bed is prime storage space, especially in kids’ bedrooms.
+Under the bed is prime storage space that’s often wasted, especially in kids’ bedrooms.
 Make the most of it with a DIY plastic under bed drawer or two.
-Adding the wheels is super easy!
+Even if your bed only rises a few inches off the ground, you’re sure to find something to fit.
+Adding the wheels is super easy too!

 via Pins and Procrastination

-This gorgeous foldaway desk not only hides clutter, but it folds away to clear up floor space when you need it.
+This gorgeous foldaway desk not only hides clutter but folds away to clear up floor space when you need it.
 If you’re willing to tackle a little DIY project, this one is amazing!
+A great solution if you’re short on space and find yourself working from home or homeschooling the kids.

 via Shanty 2 Chic for Ryobi Tools

 Why have I never thought to hide my printer in a drawer?
 It’s a great hidden storage idea, and it only takes a bit of modification to make it happen.
-Then use other drawers for your printer accessories like your ink cartridges and printer paper.
+You can use other drawers for your printer accessories like your ink cartridges and printer paper to keep everything conveniently to hand.

 via PB&J Stories